microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/appendices/ESM-CJS-Interop.md

 // Accessing properties from the default always works ✅
 ```

-### Cannot `require` a true ES module
+### Cannot `require` a true ES module before Node.js v22

 True CommonJS modules can `require` an ESM-transpiled-to-CJS module, since they’re both CommonJS at runtime.
-But in Node.js, `require` crashes if it resolves to an ES module.
+But in Node.js versions older than v22.12.0, `require` crashes if it resolves to an ES module.
 This means published libraries cannot migrate from transpiled modules to true ESM without breaking their CommonJS (true or transpiled) consumers:

 ```ts
 // @Filename: node_modules/dependency/index.js